julkue/mark.js/src/docs/getting-started/integration.md

 title: Integration
 ---

-mark.js ships with a few files that can be found under `./dist/`:
+{{defaults.title}} ships with a few files that – when not using a CDN – can be found under `./dist/`:

 - Files for usage with pure JavaScript:
   - `mark.js` - Uncompressed ES5